apichamp-solutions/apichamp-samples/product-api-mariadb/README.md

 Debug mode is enabled, allowing you to test and debug your endpoints using the Swagger page at `http://localhost:8080/swagger-ui.html`.

 Feel free to customize this configuration to suit your specific use case and data source.
-Happy APIchamp-ing! 🚀
+Happy APICHAMP-ing! 🚀